Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 background jobs -- issues -- Lack of State Management: Background jobs typically don't maintain their state between executions.
 If a job fails midway, it often needs to start from the beginning, potentially leading to duplicate work or inconsistent results. background jobs -- issues -- Long-Running Processes: Background jobs are usually designed for relatively short-lived tasks.
-Managing processes that may run for hours or days becomes increasingly complex. background jobs -- issues -- Scalability Concerns: As the number of background jobs grows, it becomes increasingly challenging to manage their execution, monitor them, and handle errors. backing service = any service the app consumes over the network as part of its normal operation https://12factor.net/backing-services backpressure backup
+Managing processes that may run for hours or days becomes increasingly complex. background jobs -- issues -- Scalability Concerns: As the number of background jobs grows, it becomes increasingly challenging to manage their execution, monitor them, and handle errors. backpressure backup
 BASE -- 1.
 BA = Basically available = the system does guarantee availability, in terms of the CAP theorem.